 Standard deviation is one of the most important numbers in statistics.
 It answers a simple question about your data: how spread out are the values?
-A small standard deviation means most values cluster tightly around the average.
-A large standard deviation means values are scattered widely.
+A small standard deviation means most values cluster tightly around the average, and a large one means values scatter widely.
 This guide walks through the exact calculation steps with a worked example, explains the population versus sample distinction, and shows you how to interpret the result.

 What is Standard Deviation?

-Standard deviation quantifies dispersion — the degree to which individual values in a dataset differ from the mean.
-It is expressed in the same units as your original data, which makes it easy to interpret alongside the mean itself.
-If a class of students has a mean exam score of 70 with a standard deviation of 5, you immediately know that most students scored between 65 and 75.
-If the standard deviation were 20, the scores would be spread from 50 to 90 or beyond.
+Standard deviation measures dispersion, the degree to which individual values in a dataset differ from the mean.
+It comes out in the same units as your original data, so it's easy to read alongside the mean itself.
+If a class of students has a mean exam score of 70 with a standard deviation of 5, you already know most students scored between 65 and 75.
+Push the standard deviation to 20 and the scores spread from 50 to 90 or beyond.

-The underlying mathematical concept is variance — the average of squared differences from the mean.
-Standard deviation is simply the square root of variance, which converts the squared units back into the original units of measurement.
+The underlying concept is variance, the average of squared differences from the mean.
+Standard deviation is the square root of variance, which converts those squared units back into the original scale.

 Add all values and divide by the count.